 The elderly, handicapped and disabled are the most vulnerable individuals in our society, and it makes them prone to nursing home abuse.
 No one likes to believe that the medical providers who are paid to help our loved ones in nursing home facilities and assisted living homes are capable of abuse and neglect of individuals in their care, but the truth is that it happens, and it happens frequently.
-Many homes are understaffed, their staff are underpaid, and many of them are untrained or even unfit for caring for others.
+Many homes are understaffed, their staff is underpaid, and many of them are untrained or even unfit for caring for others.
 The industry, although regulated, has many gaps, and there are always some bad seeds that slip into the fray.
-SMA Law Group has represented many nursing home patients and their families who have suffered abuse in these types of facilities, and we urge you to not let another moment pass before contacting us if you think your loved one is being abused.
+SMT Legal has represented many nursing home patients and their families who have suffered abuse in these types of facilities, and we urge you to not let another moment pass before contacting us if you think your loved one is being abused.

 Statistics on Abuse